rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

   - **Repository URL**: `https://github.com/rancherlabs/cfl-summit-lab`
   - **Branch**: `main` (or the branch you want to deploy from)
   - **Paths**: Leave as default to deploy all resources, or specify paths if needed.
+- Click Next

 ### Set the Target Clusters:
 - In the `Targets` section, specify the clusters where you want the resources to be deployed.
+In this case select the cluster
-You can use labels to select clusters, e.g., `environment: dev`.
+- NOTE: You can also use labels to select clusters, e.g., `environment: dev`.

 ### Create the GitRepo:
-- Click on `Create` to save and deploy the resources.
+- Click on `Save` to save and deploy the resources.

 Fleet will automatically sync the repository and deploy the resources to the specified clusters.